 Click here for more of Tiffany’s testimony.

 There are several areas where you can join us in bringing freedom to victims.
 Your unique skills and life experiences can be a powerful force to reach these victims, meet their needs or to shape a recovery program effective for healing their unique trauma.
-Please note, most volunteer positions require a minimum one year commitment.

 We partner with the human trafficking ministry at the Rock Church in Point Loma for outreach purposes.
 Their outreaches are designed for educational, preventative, supportive and rescue purposes.
 They strive to have both men and women on each of their teams and require attendance at one of their Volunteer Orientations prior to becoming involved.
 Please email them here for further details.